alipay/agentUniverse/docs/guidebook/en/2_5_1_Monitor_Module.md

 # Monitor Module

 agentUniverse monitor module, mainly around the agent runtime LLM invocation/token expenses for data tracking and recording.
-In this document, we will provide a detailed introduction on how to use the **LLM invocation tracking capability** that is currently open in the agentUniverse.
+In this document, we will provide a detailed introduction on how to use the **LLM and Agent invocation tracking capabilities** that are currently open in the agentUniverse.

 ## Monitor Configuration